Highpoint2000/webserver-scanner/README.md

-## v3.8b (compatible from webserver version 1.3.8!!!)
+## v3.8c (compatible from webserver version 1.3.8!!!)

-- Fixed problem with stopping at the upper band limit
+- Added UUID check - Token required for publishing logs to FMLIST
+- Default FMLIST_LogInterval set to 60 minutes
+- Fixed error in log interval conversion
+- Fixed FMLIST publishing without PI & PS
+- PI codes with 0000 are now logged
+- Column sorting in HTML template corrected

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!